Yunchen-Cai/Video-Assembly-Monitor/README.md

-# Video Assembly Monitor: Dual-Model System with YOLO and EOID for Real-Time and Zero-Shot Assembly Monitoring
+# Video Assembly Monitor with YOLO and EOID for Real-Time & Zero-Shot Monitoring

 Welcome to the **Video Assembly Monitor** project!
 This repository provides the core model pipeline for accurate **hand tracking**, **object detection**, and **action recognition** in manufacturing assembly processes, such as rice cooker assembly.
 It combines a fast real-time model (YOLO) for online processing and a slow zero-shot model (EOID, a Vision-Language Model) for offline semantic analysis.